 Danaher is willing to spend 12-14 hours in the gym, and he’s a real jiu-jitsu masterpiece – a very skillful coach who always looks for a way to improve his teaching skills.

-John Danaher Is Worldwide Known for His Unorthodox Leg Lock System
+John Danaher Unorthodox Leg Lock System

-Most Danaher’s students are known for aggressive and tricky leg lock attacks.
+Most of Danaher’s students are known for aggressive and tricky leg lock attacks.
 After Dean Lister introduced him to the excellent leg lock techniques, the revolutionary coach came to the idea of building a savage game.

 Therefore, Danaher is very influential in the BJJ community thanks to his tremendous and effective BJJ systems, such as leg locks.